tyrex-team/sparqlgx/README.md

 SPARQLGX
 ========

->A distributed RDF store mapping SPARQL to Spark.
+>Efficient Distributed Evaluation of SPARQL with Apache Spark.

 __Overview__: SPARQL is the W3C standard query language for querying data expressed in the Resource Description Framework (RDF).
-The increasing amounts of RDF data available raise a major need and research interest in building efficient and scalable distributed SPARQL query evaluators. <br/> In this context, we propose and share
+The increasing amounts of RDF data available raise a major need and research interest in building efficient and scalable distributed SPARQL query evaluators.

-SPARQLGX: our implementation of a distributed RDF datastore based on Apache Spark.
+In this context, we propose and share SPARQLGX: our implementation of a distributed RDF datastore based on Apache Spark.
 SPARQLGX is designed to leverage existing Hadoop infrastructures for evaluating SPARQL queries.
 SPARQLGX relies on a translation of SPARQL queries into executable Spark code that adopts evaluation strategies according to (1) the storage method used and (2) statistics on data.
-Using a simple design, SPARQLGX already represents an interesting alternative in several scenarios.  </p> </div>
+Using a simple design, SPARQLGX already represents an interesting alternative in several scenarios.

 __Version__: 1.0

 Requirements